FURRO404/BOTSRE/README.md

 compare_snapshots()
 A helper script to count lines of code in the project, excluding certain directories and files.
 Defines the function:

-count_lines_of_code()
-Contains the project's metadata and dependencies for Poetry and various tools like Pyright and Ruff.

 Includes functionality for parsing game logs and events.
 Defines the EventType class.

 ### Features